 - Written notice from proxy-giver to the Inspector of Election stating that the proxy is revoked,

-- Execution of a later-dated proxy delivered to the Inspector of Election prior to the vote,
+- Execution of a later-dated proxy delivered to the Inspector of Election before the vote,

-- The proxygiver's appearance at the meeting requesting a ballot to vote at the meeting and prior to the distribution of a ballot by the Inspector to the proxyholder, or
+- The proxygiver's appearance at the meeting requesting a ballot to vote at the meeting and before the distribution of a ballot by the Inspector to the proxyholder or

-- The proxygiver sending a ballot to the Inspector of Election which is received by the Inspector prior to the Inspector distributing a ballot to the proxyholder.
+- The proxygiver sends a ballot to the Inspector of Election, which is received by the Inspector before the Inspector distributes a ballot to the proxyholder.

 Death or Incapacity.
 A proxy is not revoked by the death or incapacity of the maker unless, before the vote is counted, written notice of such death or incapacity is received by the corporation.
 (Corp.
 Code § 7613(c).)

-Boards should adopt written guidelines to help inspectors of election determine the validity of proxies.
-Following are sample rules.
+Boards should adopt written guidelines to help election inspectors determine the validity of proxies.
+The following are sample rules.

-4. Unnamed Proxies.
-If the proxy does not name anyone as proxyholder, then the person who registers the proxy will be deemed the proxyholder.
+- Unnamed Proxies.
+If the proxy does not name anyone as a proxyholder, then the person who registers the proxy will be deemed the proxyholder.

-5. Undesignated Proxies.
-Undesignated proxies are those which give no indication how the proxyholder is to vote.
-The proxyholder will have the right to vote as he or she deems appropriate.
+- Undesignated Proxies.
+Undesignated proxies do not indicate how the proxyholder is to vote.
+The proxyholder will have the right to vote as they deem appropriate.

-8. Alterations.
-Any alterations to a proxy must be initialed by the proxy-giver, otherwise the altered votes or the entire proxy shall be deemed invalid.
+- Alterations.
+Any alterations to a proxy must be initialed by the proxygiver, otherwise the altered votes or the entire proxy shall be deemed invalid.

-10. Miscellaneous.
-Any issues not addressed by these rules will be decided by the inspectors of election on the night of the annual meeting.
+- Miscellaneous.
+Any issues not addressed by these rules will be decided by the election inspectors on the night of the annual meeting.

 Recommendation: Since ballots count toward quorum (Civ.
 Code § 5115(b)), proxies are no longer needed for that purpose.
 To simplify elections, associations should also consider eliminating cumulative voting and quorum requirements for the election of directors.